Email Address

 Theories about K9 Dog Genetics

-Over the years there have been many theories about how the domestication of dogs took place.
-Some people believed that the dog evolved from a jackal-like animal which became extinct; others believed that dogs descended from the Pariah dog which still roams wild or semi-wild in North Africa, the Middle East, and India.
-The most likely theory was however that the Dog came from the Wolf.
-The latter has now been proved genetically.
+Over the years, many theories have emerged about how domestication of dogs took place.
+Some believed that dogs evolved from a jackal-like animal now extinct; others thought they descended from the Pariah dog roaming North Africa, the Middle East, and India.
+The most likely theory, now genetically proven, is that dogs came from the wolf.

 Canine (K) Dog Genetics

-With the publication of the dog genome in 2003, scientists could finally confirm that dogs descended from wolves.
-Most of the recognized breeds today originated less than 150 years ago, although it is estimated that dogs and wolves split from each other 15 000 to 40 000 years ago.
-However, to date only around 0.04 percent of the dog genome has evolved.
+With the publication of the dog genome in 2003, scientists finally confirmed that dogs descended from wolves.
+Most recognised breeds today originated less than 150 years ago, though dogs and wolves split 15,000 to 40,000 years ago.
+However, only about 0.04% of the dog genome has evolved to date.

 K9 Dog Genetics Groups